thebadlorax/thebadlorax/README.md

 </p>

 <p align="center">
-  I don't have all the time in the world, or constant access to computers, but this is my **passion**
+ <b> I don't have all the time in the world, or constant access to computers,
+  but this is my passion</b>
 </p>

 <p align="center">